3d viewer control

 When using custom parameters, you pass the name defined by setParameterObserver to Viewer3d.tagParameter, Viewer3d.nodeParameter or Viewer3d.materialParameter.

-See 3d viewer control with custom JS to get more information about how to define them in custom JS.
+See 3d viewer control with custom code to get more information about how to define them in custom code.

 Set environment URL